toddwhitehead/ConferenceAPI/README.md

 ### Step 4: Verify the Deployment

-1. Navigate to the URL of your App Service (e.g., `https://<your-app-service-name>.azurewebsites.net`).
+1. Navigate to the URL of your App Service **adding the Swagger UI to the path ** (e.g., `https://<your-app-service-name>.azurewebsites.net/swagger/index.html`).
-2. Ensure that the Swagger UI is accessible at `/swagger` and that the API endpoints are functioning correctly.
+2. Ensure that the Swagger UI is accessible at `/swagger/index.html` and that the API endpoints are functioning correctly.
+3. If you want to connect to the data JSON dataset directly, browse to the `/data` path in the URL (e.g., `https://<your-app-service-name>.azurewebsites.net/sessions` or /speakers or /topics directly).

 ### Additional Resources